-The California regional conservation strategy uses the combined results of the viability and threats assessments in the 2012 California Assessment, collaborative input from partners and stakeholders, and drainage specific needs assessments to develop implementation plans for each Regional Management Unit (RMU).
-These plans will identify specific conservation efforts, knowledge gaps and key implementation projects that will reduce risks to Pacific Lamprey within each of California's seven RMUs and their component Hydrologic Unit Code (HUC) watersheds, thereby promoting the conservation and management of Pacific Lamprey both locally and range-wide through collaborative solutions.
-They are intended to provide a tool for managers and conservation biologists to guide conservation efforts, prioritize projects, and monitor progress.
+The California regional conservation strategy uses the combined results of the viability and threats assessments in the 2012, 2018 and 2022 California Assessments to develop implementation plans for each Regional Management Unit (RMU).
+These plans will identify specific conservation efforts, knowledge gaps and key implementation projects that we believe will reduce risks to Pacific Lamprey within each of California's seven RMU's and their component HUC watersheds, thereby promoting the conservation and management of Pacific Lamprey both locally and range-wide.
+They are intended to provide a tool to managers and conservation biologists to guide conservation efforts, prioritize projects, and monitor progress.
 Ultimately, the various subregional plans will be incorporated into a regional plan for the whole of California and coordinated with implementation efforts in other regions.

 Our current understanding of the biology and conservation needs of the Pacific Lamprey is relatively limited.
 Unlike western salmonids, which have long commercial management histories and have been extensively studied, little attention has been given to Pacific Lampreys in the past.
 Therefore, key conservation needs include the incorporation of lampreys into existing conservation and restoration projects, education of stakeholders and the general public, as well as filling major gaps in our basic understanding of their life history, distribution, behavior, habitat utilization and sensitivity to environmental factors such as temperature, flow regimes, and eutrophication.
-Nevertheless, it is also a primary goal of this implementation strategy to move forward with prioritized on-the-ground projects and recognized conservation needs that can be rapidly addressed over the next five years to directly benefit Pacific Lamprey.
+Nevertheless, it is also a primary goal of this implementation strategy to move forward with prioritized on-the-ground projects and recognized conservation needs that can be rapidly addressed over the next five year to directly benefit Pacific Lamprey.
 Crucial to the success of this strategy is the collaboration of multiple and diverse stakeholders working together proactively to promote the conservation of a keystone species integral to the health and ecological function of western rivers.
-Both the Conservation Assessment and this Implementation Plan are intended as living documents that will be updated as we develop new information and understanding of lamprey conservation status and as implementation progresses.
-Already, many of the proposed implementation projects have been initiated or are well underway.
+Both the Conservation Assessments and Implementation Plans are intended as living documents that will be updated as we develop new information and understanding of lamprey conservation status and as implementation progresses.
+Already, many of the proposed implementation projects from earlier plans have been initiated or are well underway.
+It is our goal to continue this progress.

-Implementation Planning Methods
+Implementation Planning - Methodology

-The initial phase of this implementation planning was to assess population status and identify threats within individual 4th field HUC watersheds through the 2012 California Assessment process (Goodman and Reid 2012).
+The initial phase of this implementation planning was assessment of population status and identification of threats within individual 4th field Hydrologic Unit Code watersheds (HUCs) through the 2012, 2018 California Assessment process (Goodman and Reid 2012, USFWS 2018).
 These results are incorporated into the implementation plans, where they serve to prioritize populations of particular concern and specific threats that need to be addressed by proposed implementation actions.
-The results of the 2012 California Assessment are summarized herein, but the Assessment itself contains additional detail and background for the reader, including introductory chapters describing the overall assessment and conservation strategy of the PLCI, general biology of and threats to Pacific Lamprey, and methods.
-Successive chapters focus on Pacific Lamprey throughout the species' range in California and describe conditions, population status and threats at the watershed level for specific geographic subregions.
-The demographic information and identified threats were then used to qualitatively assess the relative risks of extirpation for Pacific Lamprey within each watershed using a NatureServe Assessment Model (See Reid and Goodman (2012).
+The results of the 2012, 2018 and updated 2022 California Assessments are summarized herein, but the Assessments contain additional detail and background for the reader, including introductory chapters describing the overall assessment and conservation strategy of the PLCI, general biology of and threats to Pacific Lamprey, and methodology.
+Successive chapters focus on Pacific Lamprey in California as a whole and in specific geographic subregions, describing conditions, population status and threats at the watershed level.
+The demographic information and identified threats were then used to qualitatively assess the relative risks of extirpation for

+Pacific Lamprey within each watershed using a NatureServe Assessment Model (see Reid and Goodman (2012; USFWS 2018, Boyce and Reid 2022).